-- If there is a fault, the © warning light illuminates on the instrument panel accompanied by the “Check Parking Brake” message and, in some cases, the } warning light.
+- If there is a fault, the © warning light illuminates on the instrument panel accompanied by the message “Check Parking Brake” and in some cases the } warning light appears.
 Contact your approved Dealer straight away.

 - If there is an assisted parking brake fault, the warning light ® comes on, along with the message “WARNING: Braking System”, a beep and, in some cases, the warning light }.